praveenmenezes/laravel-flagsmith/examples/laravel-6/README.md

   docker-compose exec app composer install
 ```

-In your Laravel Project, refer to web.php route for examples
+In your Laravel Project, refer to [FlagsmithController](app/Http/Controllers/FlagsmithController.php) for examples